-TEA TIME: Learn more about UChoir Thursday, August 31, 4-5 pm in the Buttrick Room of the Memorial Church.
+TEA TIME: Learn more about UChoir Thursday, September 6, 4-5 pm in the Student Oasis of Memorial Church (basement level).

 AUDITIONS: Prepare a short piece (a solo work if you have one, but a hymn tune or “Happy Birthday” will do as well) and be prepared to do some range testing and sightreading for the preliminary audition.
 There's no need to sign up for a time slot, just show up any time during preliminary auditions.
 Held in the Choir Room of The Memorial Church, across from Canaday F-entry.
 More information>